ironsheep/P2-RPi-IoT-gateway/RPI-SETUP.md

   - set your Country
   - set your Language
   - set your Timezone
-  - (optionally, you can check the two use ... boxes if they apply to you.)
+  - (optionally, you can check the two `Use ...` boxes if they apply to you.)
   - Press [Next] - this will put up a progress bar while your selections are recorded
 - **Change Password**: (**Security Implications**) yes, please never leave a default password!
   - Enter you new password twice (use checkbox `Hide chaaracters` to see what you typed if it helps)